mddazure/azure_verified_module_lab/README.md

 ## Deploy

-Log in to Azure Cloud Shell at https://shell.azure.com/ and select Bash.
+Open a command prompt.

-Ensure Azure CLI and extensions are up to date:
+Ensure the Azure CLI and extensions are installed and up to date:

       az upgrade --yes